awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNCATE.md

 ## Usage Notes<a name="r_TRUNCATE_usage_notes"></a>

-The TRUNCATE command commits the transaction in which it is run; therefore, you cannot roll back a TRUNCATE operation, and a TRUNCATE command may commit other operations when it commits itself\.
+The TRUNCATE command commits the transaction in which it is run; therefore, you can't roll back a TRUNCATE operation, and a TRUNCATE command may commit other operations when it commits itself\.

 ## Examples<a name="r_TRUNCATE-examples"></a>